 Frequently Asked Questions

 The General® prides itself on being able to answer all your car insurance questions.
-You’ll find answers to some common questions below, and if you’d like to consult with an expert on specific questions related to your policy, give us a call!
+You’ll find answers to some common auto insurance questions below, and if you’d like to consult with an expert on specific questions related to your policy, simply give The General a call!

 Auto Insurance Questions and Answers